GM ranked worst automaker by U.S. suppliers -survey

 "As a result, GM is now the least preferred customer of suppliers," PPI says.

-Nissan Motor Co Ltd (7201.T) overtook Ford Motor Co (F.N) for third place in PPI's Supplier Working Relations Index, pushing Dearborn-based Ford into fourth place.
-Toyota Motor Co (7203.T) and Honda Motor Co Ltd (7267.T) finished in the No. 1 and No. 2 spots, respectively.
+Nissan Motor Co Ltd overtook Ford Motor Co for third place in PPI's Supplier Working Relations Index, pushing Dearborn-based Ford into fourth place.
+Toyota Motor Co and Honda Motor Co Ltd finished in the No. 1 and No. 2 spots, respectively.

 PPI, which has been conducting the survey for 14 years, says supplier perceptions of automakers are critical because they can determine which car makers see the suppliers' newest technologies first, get their best pricing and work with their best engineers.